Driver flees after crashing stolen car in Roslyn

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The car, which was stolen yesterday evening, was travelling uphill, away from the city centre, at the time of the crash.
+The car, which was stolen on Thursday evening, was travelling uphill, away from the city centre, at the time of the crash.

 After the car rolled a witness told police they saw the driver, and sole occupant, run from the scene.